-The modern retail store as a big-data environment
+Introduction: The modern retail store as a big-data environment

-Modern retail is a data intensive business reliant on extensive information management systems such as Enterprise Resource Planning (ERP), Supply Chain Management (SCM) and Customer Relationship Management (CRM) (Chopra and Meindl, 2012; Dery et al., 2006).
-These systems aim to facilitate greater coordination and control within a retail organisation, and with suppliers and customers, using big data - that is, vast quantities of fine-grained (at the level of individual products, staff, customers), exhaustive and quickly transitioning data produced through the everyday, routine interactions with the various systems used to conduct business (Kitchin, 2014).
+Modern retail is a data intensive business reliant on extensive information management systems such as Enterprise Resource Planning (ERP), Supply Chain Management (SCM), and Customer Relationship Management (CRM).
+These systems aim to facilitate greater coordination and control within a retail organisation, and with suppliers and customers, using big data - that is, vast quantities of fine-grained (at the level of individual products, staff, customers), exhaustive and quickly transitioning data produced through the everyday, routine interactions with the various systems used to conduct business (Kitchin 2014).
+ERP seeks to standardize and make interoperable an organisation's multiple databases and software systems (relating to purchasing, warehousing, inventory, transport, marketing, accounting, personnel management and rostering, project management, customer relations) ensuring that data and processes can be accessed and managed through one over-arching system (Dery et al. 2006).
+SCM is used to organize the procurement, movement, management and storage of materials from suppliers to warehouses and stores (Chopra and Meindl 2012).
+CRM seeks to build a personalised relationship with customers by capturing patterns of previous purchases and using the information to offer loyalty rewards and special offers, and providing prompts to staff and systems so they appear to 'know' the customer (Sigala 2005).
 Such big data systems are seen as vital for producing extended coordination and improved decision-making and operational intelligence, creating organisational efficiencies, innovating new services and business models, and improving customer experience, thus leveraging additional profit and competitive advantage while reducing risks, costs and operational losses.
-In addition, they are marketed as enabling retailers to be nimbler, opportune, flexible, innovative and smart in how they are organised and operate (Manyika et al., 2011).
-These big data systems are having profound effects on the nature of retail labour.
+In addition, they are marketed as enabling retailers to be more nimble, opportune, flexible, innovative and smart in how they are organised and operate (Manyika et al. 2011).